 Meanwhile, spider bites aren’t as simple as those disappearing welts.
 Depending on the type of species that got to you, the skin damage can range from a typical swelling to something that looks like it just came out of a horror movie.

 For example, a Jumping spider’s bite is like a wasp’s sting, red, swollen and painful while the damage done by a Brown Recluse Spider can lead to a huge gaping hole on your skin as documented by this recent case with a famous singer.
+This is why it’s important to keep the Brown Recluse away from your home.

 But if there have to be indicators, remember that a spider’s bite generally has major swelling, damaged skin and a huge red or brown patch.